couchapp/couchdb-login-jquery/README.md

 If you write CouchApps using jQuery but don't want to use [Evently](http://github.com/couchapp/evently), this is what you want.
 It is the simplest way to add login to your app.

-It weighs in a 70 lines of JS, or about 2kb minified.
+It weighs in at 70 lines of JS, or about 2kb minified.

 ## Usage